Photo: Dietmar Spolert

 Ivonne Fuchs has participated in several first performances of Sven-David Sandström's sacred works, including his Passion Ordet (The Word) under the lead of Manfred Honeck in Stockholm and Copenhagen, Messiah in the Swedish cities of Uppsala and Gävle, and Matthäuspassion at the Berliner Philharmonie under the lead of Stefan Parkman.
 In the spring of 2018, she could be heard in Mahler’s Das Lied von der Erde with Württembergisches Kammerorchester Heilbronn, Mahler’s Symphony No. 2 with Philharmonic Orchestra Tampere under Santtu Matias Rouvali and Alma Mahler’s Lieder für Orchester with The Swedish Wind Ensemble under Catherine Winnes.

 The diversity of Ivonne Fuch’s artistry has been documented in several recordings.
 In 2011, Harmonia Mundi France published Johann Ludwig Bach’s Trauermusik with Akademie für Alte Musik Berlin under the lead of Hans-Christoph Rademann.
 In 2015, Mahler’s Das Lied von der Erde was recorded and released by Capriccio/Deutschland Funk.
 During 2016, Ivonne was recognized for her recording of Benjamin Britten’s Songs for Voice & Guitar, published by Proprius Sweden.
-In 2017, DaCapo Records published an LP version of Niels W. Gade’s oratorio Erlkönigs Tochter with Concerto Copenhagen under the lead of Lars Ulrik Mortensen.
+In 2017, DaCapo Records published an LP and CD version of Niels W. Gade’s oratorio Erlkönigs Tochter with Concerto Copenhagen under the lead of Lars Ulrik Mortensen.

 © Ivonne Fuchs Stockholm 2019